lineklemensen/0x05-exercises/README.md

 ## Exercise 0x11

-Modify the program from to only account for printable characters, excluding numbers, special characters and whitespaces.
+Modify the program from Exercise 0x10 to only account for printable characters, excluding numbers, special characters and whitespaces.

-_Hint Is it possible to calculate a character using an offset and upper and lower bounds?_
+_Hint Is it possible to calculate a character using an offset and an upper and a lower bound (check ASCII.md)?_

 # Exercise 0x20 Card game
 Implement a card game where the user is tasked with guessing whether the next card has a higher or lower value than the previous card.

-The game flow will shall as described:
+The game flow shall be as described:

-Output
-What would be good candidates for enumerations?
-1. Select a card at random
-2. Display card to user
-3. Prompt user for guess ('h' for higher, 'l' for lower)
-4. Check input against the user selection
-5. Print result
-6. Go back to step one

 ```console
 $ ./card_game.o
 The game presents you with a random card